Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 You may already know how to connect your Android device to a MIDI keyboard, but in case you do not, it’s quite simple (check out this step-by-step guide to find out).

 Once connected, the Perfect Piano app should automatically detect that a MIDI keyboard is connected, and it should work right away without you having to mess with any settings!
-A real bonus for those who just want to plug in and play.
+This feature is particularly beneficial for individuals who prefer to simply plug in and begin playing.

 Features